1Password/op-scim-helm/README.md

 ## Resource Recommendations

-The default resource recommendations for the SCIM bridge and Redis deployments are acceptable in most scenarios, but they fall short in high volume deployments.
+The default resource recommendations for the SCIM bridge and Redis deployments are acceptable in most scenarios, but they fall short in high volume deployments where there is a large number of users and/or groups.

 Our current default resource requirements (defined in [values.yaml](https://github.com/1Password/op-scim-helm/blob/main/charts/op-scim-bridge/values.yaml#L104)) are: